Keep Your Money Safe While Shopping & Best Online Shopping Sites 2021

 Consumers are expected to do so much of their shopping online this year that delivery companies like UPS and FedEx are projecting increases of deliveries of at least 10 percent and will hire record numbers of seasonal employees.

-=Before swiping a card at a store or hitting enter to place an online order, ensure your online shopping safety by following these tips:
+=Before swiping a card at a store or hitting enter to place an online order at any online retailer, ensure your online shopping safety by following these tips:

 Using a digital wallet such a Google Wallet or Apple’s Wallet in stores can protect you from having your credit card information stolen by a skimmer or other device and allow for safe online shopping.

-If a smoking deal for a television, smartphone or other must-have item arrives in your inbox, do not click on it (unless it’s my from my FREE daily email newsletter – it is safe 🙂 ).
+If a smoking deal at a lower price for a television, smartphone, or other must-have item arrives in your inbox, do not click on it.
 Instead, open your web browser and type in the direct URL for that store.
 Or, call a nearby location to verify the offer is real and not a spoof a criminal made to look like a real offer.

 In addition to not using your unaltered email address as a username for online accounts, the following common mistakes should also be avoided.